Dkd05/CPI-INflation/README.md

 for years 2021 to 2023 (Month-on-month)
-Identify trends in oil price change with change in inflation prices of all the categories and identify the category whose inflation prices strongly changes with fluctuations in imported oil price (Hint: you can use =correl function)
+Identify trends in oil price change with change in inflation prices of all the categories and identify the category whose inflation prices strongly changes with fluctuations in imported oil price (Hint: you can use =correl function).

+**Tools and various concept involved in this Analysis: -**

+1. Advance MS Excel and the formulas like VLOOKUP,TRANSPOSE,SUMIFS,AVERAGEIFS,etc are used.
+2. Statistical concepts like MOVING AVERAGE, MEAN, MEDIAN, STANDARD DEVIATION are also implemented.
+3. Lastly, for visualization, various charts and graphs are used to make the analysis more presentable.